Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

 \subsubsection{Motion-aware Dynamic Sampling}

-In this part, we introduce a dynamic node sampling scheme to adaptively select neighbours $\mathcal{N}(i)$ of each node under the guidance of motion information.
-The dynamic sampling scheme is composed of three steps: 1) initial sampling, uniformly in space and continuously in time, 2) frame-by-frame motion extraction, and 3) motion-aware dynamic walks.
+In this part, we introduce a motion-aware dynamic node sampling scheme to adaptively select neighbors $\mathcal{N}(i)$ of each node, {composed of three steps: 1) the initial sampling, 2) the frame-by-frame motion extraction, and 3) the motion-aware dynamic walks.}

-{\textbf{Initial sampling:}} At the spatial dimension, we uniformly sample $K$ neighbouring nodes from $\mathcal{V}$ across space for each graph node $\hv_i^{(l)}$, which is a commonly used strategy for graph node sampling~\cite{Zhang0AT20,leskovec2006sampling} based on Monte-Carlo estimation.
-At the temporal dimension, there exists two selections for sampling.
-Discretely sampling constructs graph snapshots taken at intervals in time, and continuously sampling is more general and may include more motions, however acquiring more computational cost.
-For video SCI reconstruction, we employ the continuously sampling scheme considering the importance of video continuity and {the affordable extra computation} for video SCI.
-Thus, the initial neighbours $\mathcal{N}(i)$ of each node contains $K\times B$ elements.
-The initial sampling scheme can be seen as a position-fixed locally-connected mechanism which neglects the original feature distribution and may miss out the important context.
+{\textbf{Initial sampling:}} As shown in Fig.~\ref{fig:gnnmodel}, {along} the spatial dimension, we uniformly sample $K$ neighboring nodes from $\mathcal{V}$ for each graph node $\hv_i^{(l)}$, which is a commonly used strategy for graph node sampling~\cite{Zhang0AT20,leskovec2006sampling} based on Monte-Carlo estimation.
+Along the temporal dimension, we continuously sample neighboring nodes with the same spatial position.
+Thus, the initial neighbors $\mathcal{N}(i)$ of each node contain $K \times B$ elements.
+The initial sampling scheme, being a position-fixed locally-connected mechanism, neglects the original feature distribution and may overlook important contextual information.
+Thus, taking the various data distributions into consideration, we develop a{\em position-specific dynamic walk} mechanism upon the uniform sampling to find the data-adaptive neighbors for each node, which is guided by the motions in videos.

-{\textbf{Motion extraction:}} In order to explicitly learn the dynamic motions across video frames, we use optical flow to represent the frame-by-frame motions in our work to help each node find its most related neighbouring nodes.
-Considering the efficiency and accuracy, a lightweight flownet~\cite{hui2018liteflownet} is employed as our optical flow extractor.
-Taking the $b^{th}$ frame and the $(b+1)^{th}$ frame of the coarsely reconstructed video as inputs, we calculate the motion by:
+{\textbf{Motion extraction:}} In order to explicitly learn the dynamic motions across video frames, we use optical flow to represent the frame-by-frame motions to help each node find its most related neighboring nodes.
+Considering the efficiency and accuracy, a pre-trained lightweight network, $Flownet$~\cite{hui2018liteflownet}, is employed as our optical flow extractor.
+Taking the $b^{th}$ frame and the $(b+1)^{th}$ frame of the initial predicted video as inputs, the motion can be extracted by: